danielz0102/vanilla-dropdown/README.md

 # vanilla-dropdown

-A lightweight and simple dropdown implementation built with vanilla JavaScript and CSS.
+A dropdown implementation built with vanilla JavaScript and CSS.

 ## Installation